Resources

 COVID-19

-Masking Policy April 2023
+Masking & Screening Policies April 2023

-Effective April 3, 2023 the Washington State Department of Health (DOH) will end the Secretary of Health Mask Order, which currently requires universal masking in healthcare facilities for people age 5 and older.
-You are always welcome to wear a mask or request that we wear masks, and we may default to mask wearing ourselves for the time being.
+Effective April 3, 2023 the Washington State Department of Health (DOH) ended the Secretary of Health Mask Order, which required universal masking in healthcare facilities for people age 5 and older.

 Please refer to our Coronavirus/COVID-19 Policies and Practices for more details about how we are keeping each other safe at this time.

-We make this agreement with you, and ask that you make it with us: We are following current CDC and local government guidelines regarding masking and social distancing.
+We make this agreement with you, and ask that you make it with us: We follow current CDC and local government guidelines regarding masking and social distancing.
 We wash or sanitize our hands frequently when outside our own homes.
 Within 5 days of your appointment we will not have been asked to self-isolate or quarantine by a doctor or local public health official, nor will we have experienced any of the common symptoms of COVID-19 or knowingly come into prolonged contact with anyone who has without being tested.
 These statements are also true for people who are in our households.

 At the building, we need you to wait until at least 10 minutes before your appointment to call up, as we are cleaning everything and it takes time.
 If you are on foot/bike, you can enter the lobby with code 07743; if you are driving, please wait in your car until the designated time (within 10 minutes of your scheduled appointment start).